RenderKit/embree/doc/src/api.md

   Member  In/Out  Description
   ------- ------- ----------------------------------------------------------
   org     in      ray origin
-  dir     in      ray direction (can be unnomalized) tnear   in      start of ray segment tfar    in/out  end of ray segment, set to hit distance after intersection time    in      time used for motion blur
+  dir     in      ray direction (can be unnormalized) tnear   in      start of ray segment tfar    in/out  end of ray segment, set to hit distance after intersection time    in      time used for motion blur